aws/aws-sam-cli/README.md

 * [Install AWS Toolkit](https://aws.amazon.com/getting-started/tools-sdks/#IDE_and_IDE_Toolkits) to use SAM with your favorite IDEs.

-**Next Steps:** Learn to build a more complex serverless application
+**Next Steps:** Learn to build a more complex serverless application.
-* [Extract text from images and store to database](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-example-s3.html) using Amazon S3 and Amazon Rekognition services.
+* [Extract text from images and store in a database](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-example-s3.html) using Amazon S3 and Amazon Rekognition services.
-* [Detect when records are inserted into database](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-example-ddb.html) using Amazon DynamoDB database and asynchronous stream processing.
+* [Detect when records are added to a database](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-example-ddb.html) using Amazon DynamoDB database and asynchronous stream processing.

-**Detailed References:** Explains SAM commands and usage in depth
+**Detailed References:** Explains SAM commands and usage in depth.
 * [CLI Commands](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-command-reference.html)
 * [SAM Template Specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md)
 * [Policy Templates](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-policy-templates.html)

 ## Why SAM

 + **Single\-deployment configuration**\.
 SAM makes it easy to organize related components and resources, and operate on a single stack\.
-You can use AWS SAM to share configuration \(such as memory and timeouts\) between resources, and deploy all related resources together as a single, versioned entity\.
+You can use SAM to share configuration \(such as memory and timeouts\) between resources, and deploy all related resources together as a single, versioned entity\.

 + **Local debugging and testing**\.
 Use SAM CLI to locally build, test, and debug SAM applications on a Lambda-like execution environment.
-It helps you catch issues upfront and tightens the feedback loop by making it possible for you to find and troubleshoot issues that you might run into in the cloud.
+It tightens the development loop by helping you find & troubleshoot issues locally that you might otherwise identify only after deploying to the cloud.

 + **Deep integration with development tools**.
 You can use SAM with a suite of tools you love and use.
     + IDEs: [PyCharm](https://aws.amazon.com/pycharm/), [IntelliJ](https://aws.amazon.com/intellij/), [Visual Studio Code](https://aws.amazon.com/visualstudiocode/), [Visual Studio](https://aws.amazon.com/visualstudio/), [AWS Cloud9](https://aws.amazon.com/cloud9/)